e-j-w/G4TIP/README.md

 [GEANT4 build and install guide](https://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/installguide.html)

-GEANT4 should be built with its data files, using the `-DGEANT4_INSTALL_DATA=ON` switch specified in its install guide.
+GEANT4 should be built with its data files and the Qt visualization drivers, using the `-DGEANT4_INSTALL_DATA=ON` and `-DGEANT4_USE_QT` switches specified in its install guide.
 Set up environment variables for GEANT4 by adding the following lines to your `~/.bashrc` (substituting the appropriate paths):

 ```
 #for GEANT4